eskevv/TILE-Gleam/README.md

 # TILE-Gleam
 ## Tiled parser for XML in Python (originally for quick results in pygame) - unoptimized

-Originally made to improve my python skills
-[using a couple of my own string functions]
+I made this to improve my python skills when i started with Python [using a couple of my own string functions]

 ### Supports: